 For it is only then, when I can show the

 world that I, Commodore Agent 54 have taught a Red Army Ant to swim, making me a

 celebrity amongst men and landing me on the Curvy Couch of the Fox &

-Friends show, only then will the Red Army Ants have redeemed themselves.
+Friends CAN Morning Show, only then will the Red Army Ants have redeemed themselves.
 Then, I can retire as Commodore and finally go

 back to my normal life.
 Hoo hoo ha ha ha hoo hoo (scary laughter).